agentlans/clang-llvm/README.md

 ## Usage

-Create a `Dockerfile` in your project directory using this image as a base:
+1. Create a `Dockerfile` in your project directory.
+   Example `Dockerfile`:

   `FROM agentlans/clang-llvm:latest`

-Replace `your-project-name` with your desired project name.
-Use `docker build` to create your image:
+2. On the command line, use `docker build` to create your image:

   `docker build -t your-project-name .`

-Use `docker run` to start your container:
+3. Use `docker run` to start your container:

   `docker run -it --rm your-project-name`